Transport, Errors, And Metadata

 The SDK uses this internally for:

-meta.inspectItem()to target the inspect companion base URL and send the requiredOriginheaderloadout.*to target the loadout companion base URL and swap auth toBearer <recommender-token>
+meta.inspectItem()to fall back to the historical inspect companion base URL only for legacy inspect-link shapes that are not locally decodableloadout.*to target the loadout companion base URL and swap auth toBearer <recommender-token>

 You can use the same pattern yourself: